andersfischernielsen/Munchkin-Short-Rules/RULES.md

 ## Setup

-- Divide the cards into a treasure stack and a door (or room) stack.
+- Divide the cards into a treasure stack and a door (AKA room) stack.
 - Give each player four cards from each stack.
 Give each player a level token.
 Everyone starts at level 1.

 ### Cards
-- Item cards: Items have a price at the bottom om the card and "_+ somenumber_" at the top of the card.
+- Item cards: Items have a price at the bottom om the card and "_+ some-number_" at the top of the card.
-- Monster cards: Monster cards have a level and name at the top of the card and "_somenumber Treasures_" at the bottom.
+- Monster cards: Monster cards have a level and name at the top of the card and "_some-number Treasures_" at the bottom.
 - Curse cards: Curse cards have "_Curse!_" at the top of the card.

 ## Playing